seamusgould/WhatsUpApp/doc/supplementary-spec.md

 Reliability:

-1. If the system crashes, all posted events should be preserved.
+1. If the system crashes, all posted activities should be preserved.

 Performance:

-1.
+1. Viewers want real-time updates to the activities list.